-- Make sure to toggle off the Badge App Icon option, as seen on the screenshot above.
+- Make sure to toggle off the Badges.

 Restore your iPhone

 This is the not-so-fun part of iPhone troubleshooting.
 When nothing else works, the best option is to restore the device and set it up as new.
 As a matter of fact, this is a step Apple Support will ask you to take before they even consider looking into your issue.
 Restoring basically wipes your iPhone or iPad clean and is usually the best way to fix software-related problems when nothing else works.

 After backing up your iOS device, you can either restore using iTunes by plugging it into your computer, launching iTunes, and clicking on Restore.
 As an alternative, you can also go to Settings > General > Reset, and select Erase All Content and Settings directly from the device.
 Note this is not technically similar to restoring, but erasing all content and settings is an acceptable way of wiping up your iOS device clean, according to Apple.

 After restoring or erasing all content and settings, it is highly recommended to set up your iPhone or iPad as new (not from a backup).
 Setting up the device from a previous backup may bring over corrupted files that may be the cause of your issues to begin with, which is why setting up as new is always the best option.